raspberrypilearning/sense-hat-data-logger/en/step_3.md

 ```
 --- /hint --- --- /hints ---

-- To finish off you can look at the data by printing out the list within an infinite loop.
-Add this to the end of your script and then run the code.
+- To finish off, you can look at the data by printing out the list within an infinite loop.
+Add the following to the end of your script, and then save and run the code.

 ```python
 while True: